thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 The deformable image registration problem is common in medical imaging [Zitova2003, Crum2004]_.
-It is used to monitor tumor growth, compensate for patient motion, register to a common atlas, etc.  In the context of ultrasound strain imaging, estimating local is the first step in a two stage process; in the second step strains are calculated from the estimated displacements.
+It is used to monitor tumor growth, compensate for patient motion, register to a common atlas, etc.  In the context of ultrasound strain imaging, estimating local displacements is the first step in a two stage process; in the second step strains are calculated from the estimated displacements.
 In some cases strain is estimated iteratively along with the displacements in order to improve the quality of strain estimation [Brusseau2001,Maurice2004a,Brusseau2008]_, but all algorithms take this form.

 In simple block-matching image registration methods, the registration of a block